Arvados 2.3.0 Release Notes

 Collection manifest handling

 Collection manifest signing performance and caching are notably improved.
-This is specially helpful when dealing with really big data collections.
+This will be most noticeable when dealing with really big data collections.

 The pagination display now works correctly when showing empty tables.